Century's boys soccer team may be young, but it's old in experience.

-This is Century's first varsity boys soccer season, and the Knights of Carroll County (2-0) have no seniors, but they didn't seem intimidated by the bigger, faster and older Lightning.
+This is Century's first varsity season in boys soccer and the Knights (2-0) from Carroll County have no seniors, but the Knights didn't seem intimidated by the bigger, faster and older Lightning.

-Kyle Dietz, the leading scorer (15 goals) on a 12-1 JV team last season and one of the few Knights not on a club team, showed his game smarts, elusiveness and speed by scoring twice.
-He had scored a hat trick in Century's season-opening win against St. John's at Prospect Hall.
+Kyle Dietz, the leading scorer (15 goals) on a 12-1 JV team last season, is one of the few Knights not on a club team.
+But he showed his game smarts, elusiveness and speed by scoring twice.
+He had a hat trick in Century's season-opening win against St. John's at Prospect Hall.

 His first goal yesterday was at 10 minutes.
 He took a through ball from attacking midfielder Steve Romeo and easily beat Long Reach goalkeeper Alexei Safronov, who stayed back instead of coming out.

-Dietz made it 2-0 in the 20th minute by booting a shot from inside the 18-yard box.
+Dietz made it 2-0 in the 20th minute with a shot from inside the 18-yard box.